-Units (Grade Option) 1-3; Class Hours: (60 to 180 volunteer on the job hours/semester); Recommended: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400; Prerequisite(s): A minimum of 12 completed units in the occupational discipline.
-Description: Earn college credit for learning or improving skills or knowledge on the job.
-Internship is "discipline specific" in that students' job and learning objectives relate to the work experience course.
-Students can earn up to 3 units per semester (for a total of 16).
-There are no classroom meetings after the initial orientation which is offered the first three weeks of each semester.
-Units are degree applicable and transferable and are awarded upon achievement of approved learning objectives.
-Each unit requires 60 hours per unit for unpaid work during the semester.
-The internship must be supervised by a job supervisor and an appropriate faculty member for the chosen occupational discipline.
-The unit limitation applies to Occupational Cooperative Education Work Experience (any combination of 670 and/or 672 courses) offered within the SMCCCD.
+Units (Grade Option) 1-3; Class Hours: (60 to 180 volunteer on the job hours/semester); Recommended: Eligibility for READ 836 and

+ENGL 836; or ENGL 847 or ESL 400; Prerequisite(s): A minimum of 12 completed units in the occupational discipline.
+Description: Supervised internship in cooperation with private or public sector employers.
+Designed to apply knowledge and learn new skills, directly related to the student's program of study, outside of the normal classroom environment.
+Students must attend one orientation which is offered the first three weeks of each semester.
+Each unit requires 60 hours per unit for unpaid work or 75 hours per unit for paid work during the semester.
+May be repeated for credit up to 16 units.
+The unit limitation applies to any Cooperative Education Work Experience (any combination of 670, 671 and/or 672 courses) offered within the SMCCCD.
 Transfer: CSU.